This page teaches you how to continuously improve conversion rates on your site.

 You test variants against your baseline, which is simply your homepage before changes were introduced.
 (Your baseline is the "A" variant in the term "A/B.")

 There are free tools to manage all this testing logic for you.
-So, your only job is to figure out what is worthwhile testing and to create the required landing page material.
+Your only job is to figure out what is worthwhile testing and to create the required landing page material.

 A/B's aren't a luxury for marketers with spare time; they’re the lifeblood of growth hacking.
 They're the only way to scientifically improve conversion.

-Here's how all marketers must adjust their approach: Don't waste time trying to make the first iteration of a page a 10/10.
+Here's how all marketers should adjust their approach: Don't waste time making the first iteration of a page a 10/10.
 Start with an 8/10 then A/B test it to perfection.

 Because you will never have an optimal page from the start.
 It is irrational to try.